 - Low-income elasticity of demand.
 As incomes rise, demand for primary products increases only slowly.
 Therefore relying on primary products limits economic development.

 - Price volatility.
 Many primary products have a volatile price because supply and demand are inelastic.
 In this case, it is good to diversify the economy.

-To diversify the economy, they could try to develop new, manufacturing industries.
+To diversify the economy, developing economies could try to develop new, manufacturing industries.
 However, in the beginning, they may struggle to compete against foreign rivals.
-Therefore, tariffs help provide a domestic market for the new firms.
+This is especially true if they lack access to capital markets and find it harder to borrow for investment, Tariffs help provide a domestic market for the new firms.
 This gives new industries a chance to get established.
 Over time, the new industries will become more efficient and benefit from economies of scale.
 At this time the tariffs can then be reduced.

 The infant industry argument is an important justification for tariffs at certain stages in economic development.

 Friedrich List, The National System of Political Economy (1841) argued that protectionism could be justified for an economy trying to develop new manufacturing industries.
 He argued countries like Great Britain, who used protectionist policies then later tried to insist on pure free trade – were “kicking away the ladder” for poorer countries.